 The Himalayan Mountains have featured in many movies, including “Seven Years in Tibet” (1997), “Everest” (1998 and 2015), “Ace Ventura: When Nature Calls” (1995) and many more.

-Do you have any fun or interesting facts about the Himalayas that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about the Himalayas?
+Share them in the comments below!